MohammadLab/file-version-line-mapper/tool/README.txt

 4. To run our groups Dataset, run the following bash command ./runGroupSet.sh Output will be contained within src/mappings.

+5. To run provided Dataset, run the following bash command "./runGivenSet.sh" to include other data please ensure the following files are included in Dataset/eclipseTest name_1.java name_2.java name.xml where 'name' can hold any name.
 NOTE: To test with some of the test files used in development,
       you can try the following commands: